Skip to main content

 The Friends of Czech Heritage: keeping you informed about our activities

-You can click on the envelope icon on the right of the black bar beneath this text to subscribe to our activities listing.
+You can click on the envelope icon on the right beneath this text to subscribe to our activities listing.

 For events and news from other organisations please click here, where we feature a broad range of Czech-related items on Facebook, regularly updated.